Using Monotonicity Restrictions to Identify Models with Partially Latent Covariates: Estimation of the Outcome Function

 \end{assumption} In view of equation \eqref{eq:gamma1_deri}, Assumption \ref{assu:StrongMono} is satisfied if either $\alpha_{1},\alpha_{2}>0$ or $\frac{\partial}{\partial u}h_{1},\frac{\partial}{\partial u}h_{1}$ are uniformly bounded above by a finite constant.
-Assumption \ref{assu:StrongMono} is needed to ensure that $\hat{\gamma}_{k}^{-1}\left(\cdot,z\right)$ is a good estimator of $\gamma_{k}^{-1}\left(\cdot,z\right)$ provided that the first-stage nonparametric estimator $\hat{\gamma}_{k}$ is consistent for $\gamma_{k}$. \begin{assumption}[First-Stage Estimation] ~ \begin{itemize} \item[(i)] Donsker property: $\gamma_{1},\gamma_{2}\in\Gamma$, which is a Donsker class of functions with uniformly bounded first and second derivatives, and $\hat{\gamma}_{1},\hat{\gamma}_{2}\in\Gamma$ with probability approaching 1. \item[(ii)] First-stage convergence: $\left\Vert \hat{\gamma}_{k}-\gamma_{k}\right\Vert =o_{p}\left(N^{-\frac{1}{4}}\right)$ for $k=1,2$. \end{itemize} \end{assumption} Assumption \ref{assu:SP_RegCon}(i) is guaranteed if $\gamma_{1},\gamma_{2}$ satisfy certain smoothness condition, e.g. $\gamma_{k}$ possesses uniformly bounded derivatives up to a sufficiently high order.
+Assumption \ref{assu:StrongMono} is needed to ensure that $\hat{\gamma}_{k}^{-1}\left(\cdot,z\right)$ is a good estimator of $\gamma_{k}^{-1}\left(\cdot,z\right)$ provided that the first-stage nonparametric estimator $\hat{\gamma}_{k}$ is consistent for $\gamma_{k}$. \begin{assumption}[First-Stage Estimation] ~ \begin{itemize} \item[(i)] Donsker property: $\gamma_{1},\gamma_{2}\in\Gamma$, which is a Donsker class of functions with uniformly bounded first and second derivatives, and $\hat{\gamma}_{1},\hat{\gamma}_{2}\in\Gamma$ with probability approaching 1. \item[(ii)] First-stage convergence: $\left\Vert \hat{\gamma}_{k}-\gamma_{k}\right\Vert _{\infty}=o_{p}\left(N^{-\frac{1}{4}}\right)$ for $k=1,2$. \end{itemize} \end{assumption} Assumption \ref{assu:SP_RegCon}(i) is guaranteed if $\gamma_{1},\gamma_{2}$ satisfy certain smoothness condition, e.g. $\gamma_{k}$ possesses uniformly bounded derivatives up to a sufficiently high order.
 Assumption \ref{assu:SP_RegCon}(ii) requires that the first-stage estimator converges at a rate faster than $N^{-1/4}$, which is satisfied under various types of nonparametric estimators under certain regularity conditions.
 This is required so that the final estimator of the production function parameters $\alpha$ can converge at the standard parametric ($\sqrt{N}$) rate despite the slower first-step nonparametric estimation of $\gamma_{1},\gamma_{2}$.

-Finally, we state another technical assumption that captures how the first-stage nonparametric estimation of $\gamma_{1},\gamma_{2}$ influences the final semiparametric estimators $\hat{\alpha}$ through the functional derivatives of the residual function with respect to $\gamma_{1},\gamma_{2}$.
-Assumption \ref{assu:AsymLin} below, based on \citet*{newey1994asymptotic}, provides an explicit formula for the asymptotic variance of $\hat{\alpha}$ that does not depend on the particular forms of first-stage nonparametric estimators.
+Finally, we state another technical assumption that captures how the first-stage nonparametric estimation of $\gamma_{1},\gamma_{2}$ influences the final semiparametric estimators $\hat{\alpha}$ and $\hat{\a}^{*}$ through the functional derivatives of the residual function with respect to $\gamma_{1},\gamma_{2}$.
+Assumption \ref{assu:AsymLin} below, based on \citet*{newey1994asymptotic}, provides an explicit formula for the asymptotic variances of $\hat{\alpha}$ and $\hat{\a}^{*}$ that does not depend on the particular forms of first-stage nonparametric estimators.

 Formally, write $w_{i}:=\left(y_{i},x_{i},z_{i},d_{i}\right)$, $\gamma:=\left(\gamma_{1},\gamma_{2}\right)$, and suppress the conditioning variables $z_{i}$ in $\g$ for notational simplicity.
 Define the residual functions